 This post focuses on the unconscious biases which can interfere with an employee’s return to work after a serious health issue.
 This is the fourth post in a series for line managers who are supporting such employees, and are wondering how they can best do that.

 As part of supporting an employee returning to work after a serious health issue, one of the topics I’ve written about has been how not to say the wrong thing.
-I’m continuing this theme but from the perspective of how unconscious biases and assumptions we hold around health, illness and disability can impact how we treat people.
+I’m continuing this theme but from the perspective of how unconscious biases and assumptions we hold around health, illness and disability can impact what we say.

 This week I am sharing two prevalent biases.
 In two weeks, I’ll share three more and offer questions you can ask yourself to uncover the unconscious biases around health, illness and disability you may hold.